ammar-knowledge/My-Bot-bot/README.md

 > Built with [probot](https://github.com/probot/probot) framework

-A GitHubb App that runs [commitlint](https://github.com/marionebl/commitlint) against all commits of new or edited pull requests and sets an appropriate status check.
+A GitHubb App that runs [commitlint](https://github.com/marionebl/commitlint) against all commits of new or edited pull requests and set an appropriate status check.

 ## why